adriankiani/media/README.md

-# SQL-projects
-This repository is dedicated to my end-to-end projects done using SQL
+This repository records the media used in other repositories.